SAN ANTONIO — A one-acre piece of land that used to be the Wheatley Courts Public Housing Complex will be transformed into a neighborhood park.

-"This is going to be for them,” Marivel Resendiz with the San Antonio Housing Authority.
+"This is going to be for them,” said Marivel Resendiz of the San Antonio Housing Authority.
 “To transform this vacant parcel into something that’s going to create memories for them and showcase what this community means"

 "I have two young ones that love to play outside,” Sabrina Mata, a neighbor said.
 “It would be perfect for them"